-The purpose of this policy is to establish rules governing the ownership of common household Pets in and on properties owned and operated by The Housing Authority.
+The purpose of this policy is to establish rules governing the ownership of common household pets in and on properties owned and operated by the St. Clair County Housing Authority.
 In accordance with federal regulations, this policy does not apply to animals that assist, support or provide service to persons with disabilities.